unomaas/redux-feedback-loop/README.md

-## T2W11HW - Ryan's React Feedback Review App
+# React Feedback Review App

 Thanks for looking into my weekend project, the React feedback review web app!

-# Description
+## Description

-Duration: 3 Day Sprint
+Duration: Weekend Sprint

 This is a web based application that uses React to interact with a virtual server and database.
 The objective was to get hands-on experience working with React to build a full-stack app using CRUD methodology and Router capability.